 This is the ProModeler DS845BLHV servo.
-It's one of a series of three servos, this one, the DS845, plus the
+It's one of a series of three servos, this one, plus the DS635 and DS1155 where the basic differences are the motors and gear ratios - otherwise they're like three peas in a pod!

-It's of a size and shape similar to other standard-size servos meaning it features conventional beam mounts so it's designed to be installed with vibration isolating rubber mounts, but it sports a beefy 15T spline (versus the smaller conventional 25T spline output shaft).
-It has a brushless motor, and is equipped with steel gears, dual bearings, and is built within an bronze-reinforced all-alloy case.
+So the BL in the product name means it relies on a brushless motor - and - is equipped with stainless steel gears, as well as dual bearings, and is built within an bronze-reinforced all-alloy case.
 What's more, it meets three MIL-STDS . . . servos just don't get any better.

 Basic specifications